botpress/readme/docs/INTEGRATIONS/using-integrations/telegram.md

 * To get the Telegram user ID, you can read the following variable:\
   `{{ event.tags.user["telegram:id"] }}`.

-* To get the Telegram message ID, you can read the following variable:\
+* To get the Telegram Message ID, you can read the following variable:\
   `{{ event.tags.message["telegram:id"] }}`.